Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Performance Analysis in Cell-Free ISAC

 where $q_k \in \mathbb{C}$ represents the intended data symbol for the $k$-th user with unit power, i.e., $\E{\vert q_i\vert^2}=1$, and $\q{w}_{mk} \in \mathbb{C}^{L\times 1}$ is the $m$-th DL AP transmit beamforming vector for the $k$-th user, and $\q{s}_{mt} \in \mathbb{C}^{L\times 1}$ is the dedicated sensing signal at the $m$-th DL AP for the $t$-th target \cite{Zhenyao2023}.
 It is also assumed that $q_k$ and $\q{s}_{mk}$ are independent of each other \cite{Zhenyao2023}.

 The received signal at the $k$-th user is given as

 where $z_k \sim \mathcal{CN}(0,\sigma^2)$ is the AWGN at the $k$-th user.

-The UL APs use the reflected signals from the targets, i.e., the target echoes, to extract the target's state information \cite{Zhenyao2023}.
+The UL APs use the reflected signals from targets, i.e., target echoes, to extract target state information \cite{Zhenyao2023}.
 The received signal at the $n$-th UL AP, i.e., $\q{y}_n \in \mathbb{C}^{L\times 1}$, is given as

-where $\q{z}_n \sim \mathcal{CN}(\q{0},\sigma^2 \q{I}_L)$ is the AWGN at the $n$-th UL AP and $\alpha_t \in \mathbb{C}$ is the complex amplitude of the $t$-th target reflection, accounting for the round-trip path-loss and the RCS of the target \cite{Liu2022}.
-Specifically, path-loss accounts for signal attenuation over distance, while the RCS determines how much power is reflected toward the radar receiver, depending on the target's size, shape, and materials.
+where $\q{z}_n \sim \mathcal{CN}(\q{0},\sigma^2 \q{I}_L)$ is the AWGN at the $n$-th UL AP and $\alpha_t \in \mathbb{C}$ is the complex amplitude of the $t$-th target reflection, accounting for the round-trip path loss and the RCS of the target \cite{Liu2022}.
+Specifically, path loss accounts for signal attenuation with distance, whereas RCS determines the amount of power reflected toward the radar receiver, depending on the target's size, shape, and materials.
 Additionally, the UL APs are assumed to employ clutter rejection techniques to minimize interference from reflected clutter in the surrounding environment \cite{Mark2010RadarBook}.

-As the APs are connected to the CUP via the backhaul links, it is assumed that the direct-link interference (DLI), i.e., inter-AP interference, is known at the UL APs.
+Since the APs are connected to the CPU via backhaul links, it is assumed that the direct-link interference (DLI), i.e., inter-AP interference, is known to the UL APs.
 Thus, the UL APs remove DLI before applying the sensing combiner, $\q{u}_{nt} \in \mathbb{C}^{L\times 1}$ to process the sensing information from the $t$-th target.
 The post-processed signal for obtaining the $t$-th target's sensing information at the $n$-th UL AP is given as